OperationCode/operationcode_old_site/BLOG_POSTING_GUIDE.md

 ##Workflow
 ###Start up (Local Dev)
 1. Navigate to the `/blog` directory
-2. Start Jekyll preview server `jekyll --serve`
+2. Start Jekyll preview server `jekyll serve`
 2. Go to `https://localhost:4000/blog` to view the current state of the blog

 ###Writing Posts